The new guidance reflects Defra’s long-term goal to tighten up the (mis)classification of batteries throughout the compliance value chain.

 Check your battery reporting

-In light of this, we recommend that if you are an obligated battery producer you should check your battery reporting against the full updated guidance, found here.
+In light of this, we recommend that if you are an obligated battery producer you must check your battery reporting against the full updated guidance, found here.

 As the national 45% recycling target is achieved via collections of waste portable batteries, the new guidance will increase the classification of portable batteries placed on the market, and in turn increase producer obligations and collection requirements.
 The impact of this is as yet unknown, but achieving the 45% target may well become more challenging.